sokbae/replication-LeeNg-2022-ICML/README.md

 ## Replication Code

+The latest version of the paper is included in this Github repository (see paper.pdf).

 -   Table 1 can be replicated by running monte_carlo/monte_carlo_ols.R.

 -   Table 2 can be replicated by running